 What to do with mojo pork leftovers?

-Here are some of our favorite ideas for using leftover mojo pork shoulder:
+Here are some ideas for using leftover mojo pork shoulder:

 - Cuban Sandwiches: Layer the leftover pork on a toasted bun with some sliced cheese, pickles, and mustard for a tasty and hearty sandwich.